kaysalawu/azure-network-terraform/1-hub-and-spoke/1-hub-spoke-azfw-single-region/README.md

 ## Cleanup

-Navigate back to the lab directory (if you are not already there)
+(Optional) Navigate back to the lab directory (if you are not already there)
    ```sh
    cd azure-network-terraform/1-hub-and-spoke/1-hub-spoke-azfw-single-region
    ```